COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Which entity is the real user of an aircraft?

-The concept of use does not depend on the entity having the power of disposal over the means of transport, e.g., in the form of ownership, under a rental agreement or charter, lease or operating agreement, but depends only on the entity having the physical control over the means of transport.
-The entity using the aircraft is the pilot or co-pilot, thus having the physical control over the aircraft, also referred to as the physical operator.
-The physical operator is, in customs terms, the entity that has the crew employed or supervision or control of the aeronautical operation and provides services to keep the aircraft flying.
+The concept of use does not depend on the entity having the power of disposal over the means of transport, e.g., in the form of ownership, under a rental agreement or charter, or lease or operating agreement.
+It only depends on the entity having physical control over the means of transport.
+The entity using the aircraft is the pilot or co-pilot, thus having physical control over the aircraft, also referred to as the physical operator.
+The physical operator is, in customs terms, the entity that employs the crew, supervises or controls the aeronautical operation, and provides services to keep the aircraft flying.
 If the aircraft is managed, the management company is normally considered the physical operator.

 What are the limitations for EU-resident persons?